The human mind has delivered great blessings – that same mind, in a different state, turns those blessings into a curse.

 Lost in the conditioned world of materialistic make-believe, Jack and Fran didn’t transcend that imaginary, mass-media-advertising-fuelled-society and see it for what it is – both a blessing for the wise and a curse for the unwary.

-They would have recognised how their conditioning; their respective realms of impossibility thinking, were leading them into a hell of endless struggle to meet their financial obligations.
+They would have recognised how their conditioning, their respective realms of impossibility thinking, were leading them into a hell of an endless struggle to meet their financial obligations.

 Jack and Fran’s failure to see themselves and their life from a higher vantage point – from the level of Possibility and the wisdom and common sense we experience there, cost them dearly.

 They both paid the price of their unconsciousness — a hefty price.